Hornstein: Jewish Professional Leadership Programs

 - Dual MA/EdM in Jewish Professional Leadership and Jewish Educational Leadership

 Read more about the program on the Hornstein website.
 Application instructions can be found below.

 The priority deadline is January 15.
 Applications will be considered after this date on a space-available basis, and no later than June 15.

 To apply for the program, you need to submit:

-- A statement of purpose (2-3 page essay) discussing any experiences which have shaped your interests and commitments, career goals, and how you hope address and achieve your professional ambitions.
+A statement of purpose (2-3 page essay) discussing any experiences which have shaped your interests and commitments, career goals, and how you hope to address and achieve your professional ambitions.

-- Writing Sample (required for the M.P.P.-M.A. and the Hornstein/NEJS Dual M.A. only) (3-5 pages, double spaced) demonstrating your ability to think and write articulately.
+Writing Sample (3-5 pages, double spaced) demonstrating your ability to think and write articulately.